This story is taken from the Greater Cincinnati Police Museum.

 Albert was born June 6, 1891, to Jacob and Lena (Dalker) Schmitt.
-He married Edith Applegate during 1909.
-By then end of 1918 they had five children and Albert was an Assistant Marshal and first motorcycle policeman for the Village of Cheviot, where his father was the Town Clerk.
-During early 1919, their fourth child, 2½-year-old Albert Jr., became ill with influenza.
+He married Edith Applegate in 1909.
+By the end of 1918, they had five children, and Albert was an Assistant Marshal and first motorcycle policeman for the Village of Cheviot, where his father was the Town Clerk.
+In early 1919, their fourth child, 2½-year-old Albert Jr., became ill with influenza.
 He developed bronchitis, then pneumonia, and on February 17, 1919, he died.

-On the night of May 27, 1921, Marshal Schmitt, on duty and operating a motorcycle, attempted to stop two speeding motorcycles with sidecars; one operated by Gilbert Ahlenstorf (23) of 512 Oak Street in Elmwood Place, carrying Miss Alvena Brennan (19) of 811 Mound Street in the sidecar, and the other operated by Foster Lloyd (19), carrying Mary Rison (19), also of Mound Street.
+On the night of May 27, 1921, Marshal Schmitt, on duty and operating a motorcycle, attempted to stop two speeding motorcycles with sidecars; one operated by Gilbert Ahlenstorf (23) of 512 Oak Street in Elmwood Place, carrying Miss Alvena Brennan (19) of 811 Mound Street in the sidecar.
+The other was operated by Foster Lloyd (19), carrying Mary Rison (19), also of Mound Street.
 Marshal Schmitt pursued the motorcycles out of the village and south on Boudinot Avenue into the City of Cincinnati.
 Ahlenstorf, when he saw they were being pursued, yelled to Lloyd, “Here’s Smittie.
 Watch me get him!”
-Just before Werk Road, while the three motorcycles were traveling at 55 miles per hour, he ran into Marshal Schmitt’s motorcycle forcing it to hit the curb which caused Marshal Schmitt to be ejected and propelled headfirst into a tree.
-Ahlenstorf’s motorcycle also went down spilling him and his passenger.
+Just before Werk Road, while the three motorcycles were traveling at 55 miles per hour, he ran into Marshal Schmitt’s motorcycle, forcing it to hit the curb, which caused Marshal Schmitt to be ejected and propelled headfirst into a tree.
+Ahlenstorf’s motorcycle also went down, spilling him and his passenger.
 Lloyd stopped and told Miss Rison to get out.
 Ahlenstorf ripped the license off his wrecked bike.
 Miss Brennan begged for help for her injured foot.
 Marshal Schmitt lay broken and bleeding beneath the tree.
-Ahlenstorf got onto Lloyd’s bike and both rode off.
+Ahlenstorf got onto Lloyd’s bike, and both rode off.

 A pedestrian who witnessed the crash wrote down the license number and gave it to the first Cincinnati officer on the scene, District 3 Patrolman George W. Berheide.
-Marshal Schmitt’s injuries included a fractured skull and he was rushed to General Hospital in Cincinnati.
-Misses Brennan and Rison claimed to not know the names of the suspects; asserting that they met them downtown and accepted their offer for a ride.
+Marshal Schmitt’s injuries included a fractured skull, and he was rushed to General Hospital in Cincinnati.
+Misses Brennan and Rison claimed not to know the suspects' names, asserting that they met them downtown and accepted their offer for a ride.